 |"Does it matter, Harry?"|

-I like Gene Hackman immensely (The Poseidon Adventure not withstanding), but at this stage in his career he seemed to be giving the same performance over and over.
+I like Gene Hackman immensely (The Poseidon Adventure not withstanding), but at this stage in his career he seemed to be giving the same performance in film after film.
 It took Superman (1978) to shake some of the cobwebs off of his acting style.
 Mercifully, he's always an interesting actor to watch; intelligent and sensitive, yet always a kind of violent tension lurking beneath the surface.
 But the performance that really caught my eye and captured my attention was Jennifer Warren's.

-Paraphrasing like crazy here, but Raymond Chandler once wrote of detective thrillers that it didn't matter in the end "whodunit," what mattered was the successful exploration of human nature and the examination of the darkness at the center of man's soul.
+Paraphrasing like crazy here, but Raymond Chandler once wrote of detective thrillers that it didn't matter much in the end "whodunit"; what mattered was the successful exploration of human nature and the examination of the darkness at the center of man's soul.
 In that vein Arthur Penn's Night Moves succeeds mightily and proves very effective as a dramatization of a man's inner journey.
-The big mystery and plot twists of the film are satisfying (and the film has a pretty terrific ending) but you probably can't find two people who've seen it who are able to agree on just what the hell is going on.
+The big mystery and plot twists at the center of Night Moves are pretty satisfying (and the film has a terrific ending), but I doubt if you can find two people who can agree on just what the hell is going on.
 But chiefly because of the quirky cast of characters assembled and the uniformly fine performances throughout, Night Moves is a puzzle of a film that works whether you fit all the pieces together or not.
-What is most satisfying about the film are the characterizations.
-The film is populated by characters of all stripes that have quirks and motivations that strike me as being uncommonly authentic in their depiction.

 Copyright © Ken Anderson